 HSA 512 Health Care Economics.
+(3) A

-(3) A Economics of production and distribution of health care services, with special emphasis on the impact of regulation, competition, and economic incentives.
+Economics of production and distribution of health care services, with special emphasis on the impact of regulation, competition, and economic incentives.
 Prerequisite: HSA 502.

 HSA 520 Health Care Organizational Structure and Policy.
-(3) $\mbox{\ensuremath{\mathsf{A}}}$
+(3) A

 Functional relationships among managerial elements of health care institutions with major focus on hospital governance and policy dynamics.
-Cross-listed as HSA 562.
 Prerequisite: HSA 502.